-DETERMINATION OF THE REMUNERATION OF

-COMMISSIONERS OF THE WESTERN AUSTRALIAN INDUSTRIAL RELATIONS COMMISSION
+DETERMINATION OF THE REMUNERATION OF COMMISSIONERS OF THE WESTERN AUSTRALIAN INDUSTRIAL RELATIONS COMMISSION

 - 1. The Salaries and Allowances Tribunal ("Tribunal") issues this Determination pursuant to section 6(1)(e) of the Salaries and Allowances Act 1975 ("the Act"). - 2.
-Since February 2018, section 10D of the Act has prevented the Tribunal from making a determination that increases remuneration provided to certain public offices in its jurisdiction, including offices included in section 6(1)(e). - 3.
-This Determination is issued to provide a point of reference for remuneration provided for Commissioners of the Western Australian Industrial Relations Commission at the expiry of these legislative restrictions, on 1 July 2021.
-From this date, the Tribunal will resume much of its usual discretion to set remuneration for offices included in section 6(1)(e). - 4.
-However, the Tribunal must still comply with section 10G, which prevents the Tribunal from making a determination that: - has the effect of providing for the payment or provisions of remuneration on the basis that the remuneration was not paid or provided before 1 July 2021 by reason of the operation of section 10D; or - takes into account any increase in the cost of living that occurred between commencement day and 1 July 2021. - 5.
-The conditions in section 8 will also resume on 1 July 2021, requiring the Tribunal to annually inquire into and determine the remuneration for certain office holders in its jurisdiction.
-As such, the Tribunal will conduct an annual inquiry and issue its next determination no later than 1 July 2022. - 6.
-In accordance with section 10A, this determination has considered the: - Public Sector Wages Policy Statement 2019; and - financial position and fiscal strategy of the State, as stated in the Government Mid- year Financial Projections Statement of December 2020. - 7.
-The Tribunal has noted advice received from the Under Treasurer, who stated that while the Western Australian economy appears to be recovering from the severe impact of the COVID-19 pandemic, the outlook is difficult to predict and significant risks remain.
-The State's revenue estimates are currently highly sensitive to changes in key economic parameters. - 8.
-The Tribunal notes that remuneration provided to WA Industrial Relations Commissioners has not increased for some time.
+Since February 2018, section 10D of the Act has prevented the Tribunal from making a determination that increases remuneration provided to certain public offices in its jurisdiction, including offices included in section 6(1)(e).
+These provisions expired on 30 June 2021. - 3.
+The Tribunal issued a determination effective from 1 July 2022 that applied a \$1,000 increase in the remuneration for Commissioners of the Western Australian Industrial Relations Commission.
+This increase was in line with those provided to the wider public service in accordance with the Public Sector Wages Policy. - 4.
+From 1 July 2021, the Tribunal's decisions in relation to Commissioners of the Western Australian Industrial Relations Commission remain subject to section 10G, which prevents the Tribunal from making a determination that: - has the effect of providing for the payment or provisions of remuneration on the basis that the remuneration was not paid or provided before 1 July 2021 by reason of the operation of section 10E; or - takes into account any increase in the cost of living that occurred between commencement day and 1 July 2021. - 5.
+In accordance with section 10A, this determination has considered the: - Public Sector Wages Policy Statement 2022; and - financial position and fiscal strategy of the State, as stated in the Government Mid-Year Financial Projections Statement of December 2021. - 6.
+The Tribunal has determined a 2.75% increase in the remuneration for the Commissioner, Senior Commissioner and Chief Commissioner of the Industrial Relations Commission.
+This increase is in line with those provided to other office holders within the judicial and quasi-judicial sphere. - 7.
+The Tribunal has engaged an external consultant to undertake work value assessments of the offices covered by this determination, this work is still ongoing. - 8.
+The determination will now issue.